 While daylight saving time has been taken up by around 40 per cent of the world’s countries, its use is not without debate.
 Rural communities have been critical of the practice due to the impact on agricultural work and more recently, some research has suggested that the switch between regular and daylight saving time can impact people’s circadian rhythms, disrupting their sleep.

 But, did you know that daylight saving has a complicated legal history spanning back to the First World War?
-Hear from the NSW Attorney General, the Minister in charge of this annual time change, on how this process became permanent in NSW.
+Hear from the former NSW Attorney General, the Minister in charge of this annual time change, on how this process became permanent in NSW.